TheDuck314/battlecode2014/README.md

 #### Other Battlecode 2014 repos

-A few of other teams have published their bots:
+A few other teams have published their bots:

 * [PaddleGoats](https://github.com/u--/PaddleGoats2014), a finalist
 * [anim0rphs](https://bitbucket.org/jdshen/battlecode-2014), a finalist